rmarting/rhdh-exercises/README-gitlab.md

         host: gitlab.${basedomain} # Identifies one of the hosts set up in the integrations
         apiBaseUrl: https://gitlab.${basedomain}/api/v4
         branch: main # Optional.
 Used to discover on a specific branch
-        fallbackBranch: main # Optional.
+        fallbackBranch: master # Optional.
 Fallback to be used if there is no default branch configured at the Gitlab repository.
 It is only used, if `branch` is undefined.
 Uses `master` as default
         skipForkedRepos: false # Optional.
 If the project is a fork, skip repository
         entityFilename: catalog-info.yaml # Optional.
 Defaults to `catalog-info.yaml`
         projectPattern: '[\s\S]*' # Optional.
 Filters found projects based on provided patter.
 Defaults to `[\s\S]*`, which means to not filter anything